Vyral/base-template/_posts/2018-07-13-how-can-creating-structure-result-in-more-freedom.md

 12:40 – How to schedule your lead generation time.

-15:20 – Why actual appointments need to be be scheduled so you can hit your goals.
+15:20 – Why actual appointments need to be scheduled so you can hit your goals.

 17:25 – Don't miss an appointment or you will get behind.